"Is there a more beautiful soprano voice in opera today? Listening to her rapt, long-breathed phrasing... it’s hard to think of one."

-A regular guest of the most renowned opera houses, Isokoski is also a familiar face on the world’s most prestigious concert stages, working with conductors including Philippe Herreweghe, Jukka-Pekka Saraste, Esa-Pekka Salonen, Seiji Ozawa, John Elliot Gardiner, Sir Colin Davis, Zubin Mehta, Daniel Barenboim, Sir Simon Rattle, Marek Janowski, Bernhard Haitink, Claudio Abbado, Riccardo Muti, Valerie Gergiev, Pierre Boulez, James Levine, Leif Segerstam and Michael Tilson Thomas, as well as giving numerous recitals.
+A regular guest of the most renowned opera houses, where her signature roles include Marschallin Der Rosenkavalier, Elsa Lohengrin, Rachel La Juive, Marguerite Faust and Contessa Le nozze di Figaro, Isokoski is also a familiar face on the world’s most prestigious concert stages, working with conductors including Philippe Herreweghe, Jukka-Pekka Saraste, Esa-Pekka Salonen, Seiji Ozawa, John Elliot Gardiner, Sir Colin Davis, Zubin Mehta, Daniel Barenboim, Sir Simon Rattle, Marek Janowski, Bernhard Haitink, Claudio Abbado, Riccardo Muti, Valerie Gergiev, Pierre Boulez, James Levine, Leif Segerstam and Michael Tilson Thomas.

 Isokoski’s acclaimed discography includes Strauss’ Four Last Songs under Marek Janowski (Gramophone Editor’s Choice Award 2002), as well as two Sibelius CDs under the baton of Leif Segerstam: Kullervo with Tommi Hakala (Diapason d’Or 2008) and Luonnotar and Orchestral songs (MIDEM classical award, BBC Music Magazine Vocal Award and Disc of the Year 2007).
 She was awarded the Sibelius Medal in 2007 and was honoured with the title of Austrian Kammersängerin in 2008.
 In 2011 she received an Honorary Doctorate from the University of Helsinki.

-Isokoski’s recent engagements have included the title role of Ariadne auf Naxos (Glyndebourne Festival Opera), Donna Elvira Don Giovanni (LA Opera), Marschallin Der Rosenkavalier (in London, Geneva, Vienna, Paris and Munich), Blanche de la Force Dialogues des Carmélites (Bayerische Staatsoper), Desdemona Otello (Deutsche Oper Berlin and Wiener Staatsoper), Marguerite Faust in Vienna, Orford Peter Grimes in Dresden, and Elsa Lohengrin in Los Angeles and Dresden.
-On the concert platform, recent performances include the closing scene from Capriccio with the LSO and Strauss’s Four Last Songs with the London Philharmonic Orchestra and Vladimir Jurowski.
-This season she gives a recital at the Wigmore Hall.
+She has performed the title role Ariadne auf Naxos (Glyndebourne Festival Opera); Donna Elvira Don Giovanni (LA Opera); Marschallin Der Rosenkavalier (in London, Geneva, Vienna, Paris and Munich); Blanche de la Force Dialogues des Carmélites (Bayerische Staatsoper); Desdemona Otello (Deutsche Oper Berlin and Wiener Staatsoper); Marguerite Faust in Vienna; Ellen Orford Peter Grimes in Dresden, and Elsa Lohengrin in Los Angeles and Dresden.
+On the concert platform, performances include the closing scene from Capriccio with the LSO, Strauss’s Four Last Songs with the London Philharmonic Orchestra and Vladimir Jurowski, and a recital at London’s Wigmore Hall.

 Isokoski teaches singing at the Oulu University of Applied Sciences and she is a guest professor at the Sibelius Academy, Helsinki.
-She recently served as a jury member for BBC Cardiff Singer of the World competition and Mirjam Helin-Internationa Singing Competition.
+She has served as a jury member for BBC Cardiff Singer of the World competition and Mirjam Helin-International Singing Competition.